djkaty/Il2CppInspector/README.md

 * Static symbol table scanning for Mach-O binaries
 * Automatically defeats certain basic obfuscation methods

-Reusable class libraries:
+Reusable class library APIs:

-* **Il2CppInspector** for low-level access to IL2CPP binaries and metadata
+* **Il2CppInspector** - low-level access to the binary image and metadata
-* **Il2CppModel** for high-level .NET Reflection-style access to IL2CPP types and data as a tree model
+* **TypeModel** - high-level .NET Reflection-like query API for all of the .NET types in the source project as a tree model
+* **ApplicationModel** - access to all of the C++ types and methods, plus the IL2CPP API exports, with detailed address and offset data and mappings to their .NET equivalents

+  Use these APIs to easily query IL2CPP types, create new output modules and integrate Il2CppInspector with your own static analysis applications.

 * Test chassis for automated integration testing of IL2CPP binaries

 Class library targets .NET Standard 2.1.
 Application targets .NET Core 3.0.
 Built with Visual Studio 2019.